 What about standard mortgages?

-Elderly people can get standard mortgages – if they can prove affordability.
+People aged 55 or over can still get standard mortgages – if they can prove affordability.
 Interest rates are typically lower than lifetime mortgages as you have to make regular repayments.

 As with equity release, taking out a standard mortgage may prevent your local authority from offering you a Deferred Payment Agreement.
 This is because they won’t necessarily be able to secure the required first legal charge on the property.